PHTN1306: Lasers III

-- Calculate the threshold gain of the diode (In the same manner as problem 5, chapter 5 of Csele, but using the device parameters found experimentally in this lab).
+- Calculate the threshold gain of the diode (In the same manner as problem 5, chapter 5 of Fundamentals by Csele, but using the device parameters found experimentally in this lab).

 - Calculate the theoretical threshold current for the diode (show all calculations and formulae used) and compare to the experimentally-determined value.
 This question is worth considerably more marks than others in the lab and a large degree of detail is required to show how you developed the model.
 Show all intermediate steps and equations.

 - Calculate the characteristic temperature (T0) of the diode using the method outlined in the prelab reading (from ILX).
 Show all calculations required (e.g. ln(Jth)) as well as the graph (for which the slope of that graph is T0).